 Since 2007, FDA has received reports of illnesses in pets associated with the consumption of jerky pet treats.
-As of May 1, 2014, FDA has received approximately 4,800 reports of pet illnesses which may be related to consumption of the jerky treats.
-These include about 1,800 reports received since FDA’s last update in October 2013.
-The reports involve more than 5,600 dogs, 24 cats, three humans, and include more than 1,000 canine deaths.
+As of September 30, 2014, FDA has received approximately 5000 reports of pet illnesses which may be related to consumption of the jerky treats.
+These include about 270 reports received since FDA’s last update in May 2014, a decrease from the 1800 complaints received in the previous six-month period.
+The reports involve more than 5,800 dogs, 25 cats, three humans, and include more than 1,000 canine deaths.

 What we are doing

-FDA is working with laboratories across the country to investigate causes of these illnesses.
+FDA continues to work with laboratories across the country to investigate causes of these illnesses.
 To date, testing for contaminants in jerky pet treats has not revealed a cause for the illnesses.

 We have tested for: